gitter-badger/miu-1/miuri/notes/memory_rep.rst

           -> {| a : PrimArray t | inBounds i a |}
           -> {| a : PrimArray t | inBounds i a |}

+--
+Aside: What are the advantages and disadvantages of having two kinds with similar types (e.g. Int vs Int64#)?

+1. Type variables default to kind ``Type``.
+This means that a bunch of code may need to be reimplemented for values of kind ``PrimType`` with little to no changes.

+2. There are different "best" solutions in monomorphic and polymorphic contexts.
+   If everything is monomorphic, then using types from ``PrimType`` means you have less overhead/more flexibility.
+However, if you suddenly want to use a polymorphic function, then you need to use a type from ``Type``.
+   (TODO: Add some examples here)
+--

 NOTE: Passing reprs across module boundaries *implicitly* breaks separate compilation.
 In C/C++, if you want to access a struct in an unboxed fashion, you need to write the implementation in a header -- this is essentially the same